Roasted Balsamic Brussel Sprouts

 Method

-1. Put brussel sprouts, chopped onions and garlic cloves in the center of a 12 inch sheet of foil.
+1. Put brussels sprouts, chopped onions and garlic cloves in the center of a 12 inch sheet of foil.
 Make sure there is enough extra foil around the ingredients to fold the foil packet tightly.

 2. Drizzle olive oil and balsamic vinegar over the ingredients and season with salt and pepper.
 Use tongs to mix all ingredients evenly.